)}

 Who are the top penetration testing companies in India in 2026 for SaaS startups?

-Ten vendors active in the Indian SaaS pentest market in 2026, grouped by delivery model: (1) Cybersecify (boutique founder-led, Bengaluru, published INR pricing), (2) Astra Security (PTaaS hybrid, Delhi NCR), (3) BreachLock (PTaaS hybrid, US-incorporated with India delivery), (4) Cobalt.io (US PTaaS using distributed vetted tester pool), (5) Qualysec (Bangalore boutique with SMB + enterprise scope), (6) AppSecure (India boutique), (7) Payatu (India boutique), (8) Enterprise / Big 4 tier (TCS / Wipro / Infosys / HCL / KPMG / Deloitte / EY / PwC, mostly CERT-In empanelled, quote-based pricing, BFSI / telecom / CII fit), (9) compliance-stack vendors with pentest add-on (Sprinto / Vanta / Drata / Secureframe, pentest delivered via partner marketplace), (10) freelance OSCP testers (individual contractor model, no entity liability, GST-individual).
+Ten vendors active in the Indian SaaS pentest market in 2026, grouped by delivery model: (1) Cybersecify (boutique founder-led, Bengaluru, published INR pricing), (2) Astra Security (PTaaS hybrid, Delhi NCR), (3) BreachLock (PTaaS hybrid, US-incorporated with India delivery), (4) Cobalt.io (US PTaaS using distributed vetted tester pool), (5) Qualysec (Bangalore boutique with SMB + enterprise scope), (6) AppSecure (India boutique), (7) Payatu (India boutique), (8) Enterprise / Big 4 tier (TCS / Wipro / Infosys / HCL / KPMG / Deloitte / EY / PwC, mostly CERT-In empanelled, quote-based pricing, BFSI / telecom / CII fit), (9) compliance automation platforms that also route or bundle a pentest (Sprinto / Vanta / Drata / Secureframe; confirm with each what is included in your plan), (10) freelance OSCP testers (individual contractor model, no entity liability, GST-individual).
 No single vendor is best for every founder; the right pick depends on stage, customer geography, compliance pressure, and procurement style.

 How much does a pentest cost from these top 10 vendors in India?

 Pricing varies sharply by delivery model.
-Cybersecify publishes its pricing: Startup Pentest INR 74,999 (1 scope, 7 days) and Growth Pentest INR 1,79,999 (2 scopes, 10 days, SOC 2 + ISO 27001 audit prep).
-Astra, BreachLock, Qualysec, AppSecure, and Payatu require sales calls for engagement-specific quotes.
-Cobalt.io is USD-billed with PTaaS subscription pricing.
-Enterprise and Big 4 vendors are quote-based per engagement, typically running 3 to 5x boutique pricing for equivalent scope.
-Compliance-stack vendors quote the pentest via their partner marketplace; engagement pricing varies by which partner you are routed to plus the platform's own margin.
-Freelance OSCP testers price INR 30,000 to 3 lakh per engagement.
+Cybersecify publishes its pricing: Startup Pentest INR 74,999 (1 scope, 5 business days) and Growth Pentest INR 1,79,999 (2 scopes, 10 business days, SOC 2 + ISO 27001 audit prep).
+Astra publishes pentest tiers too: as of August 2026 its pricing page lists Pentest Basic at USD 1,999 per year and Pentest Plus at USD 5,999 per year, with Enterprise quote-based.
+Cobalt.io publishes USD 3,500 per test for its Autonomous Pentest and quotes its other tiers.
+BreachLock, Qualysec, AppSecure, and Payatu quote per engagement.
+Enterprise and Big 4 vendors are quote-based per engagement and materially more expensive than boutique firms for equivalent scope; ask for a like-for-like quote rather than assuming a multiple.
+For compliance automation platforms, ask the platform directly whether the pentest is bundled, referred to a partner, or out of scope, and what the engagement price covers.
+Freelance testers quote per engagement with no published rate card.
 Always ask whether the quoted price includes a retest, because retest billing models vary across vendors.
 Full pricing tier breakdown lives in our [pentest cost India 2026 guide](/blog/penetration-testing-cost-india-2026/).

 How do I choose the right pentest company in India for my SaaS startup?